jakevdp/nfft/README.md

   http://img.shields.io/travis/jakevdp/nfft/master.svg?style=flat)](
  https://travis-ci.org/jakevdp/nfft/)

-The ``nfft`` package is a pure-Python implementation of the non-uniform fast Fourier transform (NFFT), based on numpy and scipy and released under an MIT license.
+The ``nfft`` package is a pure-Python implementation of the non-equispaced fast Fourier transform (NFFT), based on numpy and scipy and released under an MIT license.
 For information about the NFFT algorithm, see the paper